 Vertical angles, also known as opposite angles, are opposite angles formed by two intersecting lines.
-Vertical angles are ALWAYS congruent and tend to resemble bow ties.
+Vertical angles are ALWAYS congruent (angles that have the same measure) and tend to resemble bow ties.

 Check it out!
 Look at the figure below where the lines intersect and the angles formed.
 You can see that the opposite angles are congruent.